Niacin Flush Free

 - Avoid or limit drinking alcohol to less than 3 drinks a day.
 Drinking too much alcohol may raise your chance of liver disease.
 Alcohol may cause more flushing.

-- A very bad muscle problem (rhabdomyolysis) has happened when Niacin Flush Free (inositol niacinate) was used along with certain drugs for high cholesterol like atorvastatin and simvastatin.
+- A severe muscle problem (rhabdomyolysis) has happened when Niacin Flush Free (inositol niacinate) was used along with certain drugs for high cholesterol like atorvastatin and simvastatin.
 Sometimes, this has been deadly.
-Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Niacin Flush Free (inositol niacinate) while you are pregnant.